Adaptive experiment design for LTI systems: Numerical illustration: -gain estimation

 of the system transfer function $G^\ast (q) = B^\ast (q) $ at the end of an experiment of length $N$, and at the same time use as little input power as possible.
 This problem can be formulated as follows (see \cite{gerencser09})

-where ${\rm Var}[\cdot]$ is the variance operator with respect to the probability measure, $\bar{G}_N (q) = G (q, {\tht}_{B,N})$ represents the estimated transfer function with the truncated estimate of $\thtastB$ and the input signal is generated by linear time-varying system (\ref{input-ss}).
+where ${\rm Var}[\cdot]$ is the variance operator with respect to the underlying probability measure, $\bar{G}_N (q) = G (q, {\tht}_{B,N})$ represents the estimated transfer function with the truncated estimate of $\thtastB$ and the input signal is generated by the linear time-varying system (\ref{input-ss}).